Queensland Conveyancing FAQ

 So when a property settles and there is a new owner, Titles informs the council and the water authority of the new owner, so they get the new bills!
 Keep in mind, this can take a little bit of time to filter down through the authorities, so won’t happen immediately.

 Prefer to watch?
-Click here.
+Watch the video answer

 Residents on levels 5-10 face a 10% increase, and those on floors 11-20 have seen a 30% hike!
 Levels 21-40 will pay 40% more in taxes.
 Great news if you are on level 4 or below – no rates change.
 More than 12,000 high-rise apartments have been included in the revised rate categories.

 Prefer to watch?
-Click here.
+Watch the video answer

 The purpose is to capture foreign residents who have capital gains when selling a property, and withholding those monies at the time a property is sold.
 It can take up to 28 days to obtain an ATO Clearance Certificate, and each vendor must apply for one, through the ATO website.

-Unless each seller provides a clearance certificate by settlement, 12.5% of the purchase price is legally obliged to be withheld at settlement, and submitted to the ATO.
+Unless each seller provides a clearance certificate by settlement, 15% of the purchase price is legally obliged to be withheld at settlement, and submitted to the ATO.

 Prefer to watch?
-Click here.
+Watch the video answer

 The Australian Government has implemented changes to the foreign investment framework to increase Australia’s housing stock and provide more homes for Australians.
 On 01 July 2024, the laws changed.